Stfsi/Stfsi/README.md

 ## Hi, I’m Stéphanie 👋

-I’m completed a Bachelor’s degree in Mathematics with a concentration in Statistics.
+I completed a Bachelor’s degree in Mathematics with a concentration in Statistics.
 I’m focused on **MRM, credit decisioning, and the responsible use of predictive models** in financial and regulated contexts.

 My work emphasizes **interpretability, validation, and governance**, with the goal of supporting decisions rather than automating them blindly.